ray2501/tcl-opencl/README.md

 native Windows binaries.
 Using the Msys2 build tools means that you can use the same configure script as per the Unix build to create a Makefile.

-Before building tcl-opencl, you need install VeclTcl and have VecTcl development files.
+Before building tcl-opencl, you need install VecTcl and have VecTcl development files.

 Using below command to install x86_64 OpenCL packages for Mingw-w64